 4.7.1 Effects on Delay Variation.
-Fig. 4-36 presents a scatter plot for SRTT.
-Fig. 4-37 shows a similar scatter plot for relative queuing delay.
-Each scatter plot depicts how the related response varies with the two settings of each of the 11 factors used in our experiments.
-For the current discussion we are interested in the buffer-sizing algorithm (factor x3).
-Fig. 4-36 shows that the choice of buffer-sizing algorithm shifts the pattern of SRTT.
+Fig. 4-30 presents a multi-factor scatter plot (explained in Appendix D.2) for SRTT.
+Fig. 4-31 shows a similar plot for relative queuing delay.
+Each plot depicts how the related response varies with the two settings of each of the 11 factors used in our experiments.
+For the current discussion we are interested in the buffersizing algorithm (factor x3).
+Fig. 4-30 shows that the choice of buffer-sizing algorithm shifts the pattern of SRTT.
 The McKeown algorithm restricts variation in SRTT.
 This occurs because buffer sizes are much smaller and thus queuing delays must also be smaller.